 Compliance was assessed relative to both state and local noise requirements.
-Sound produced by substation operations conforms with the NYSDEC 6 dBA incremental increase guideline, except for HDD-NSA-19 and HDD-NSA-20.
+Sound produced by Hampton Road substation operations conforms with the NYSDEC 6 dBA incremental increase guideline at all NSAs, while the onshore substation exceeds the guidelines at four NSAs (HDD-NSA 19, HDD-NSA 20, NH-1 and NH-2).

 In addition, the NYSDPS "General Recommendations for Applications for Substations, Stations, and Converter Stations under Article VII" recommends a 35 dBA acoustic design goal outside any residence, assuming a 5 dBA penalty for prominent tones, and a 45 dBA acoustic design goal at the NY Project property boundary.
-Modeled results indicate that the NY Project does not fully comply with the NYSDPS recommended acoustic design goals at multiple receptors, as well as the property boundary; however, ambient sound levels are consistently and sufficiently higher than those design goals given the urban setting of the sites.
-Therefore, an incremental increase criterion, similar to those given by the NYSDEC, may be a more appropriate measure for assessing potential noise impacts at NSAs given the elevated ambient acoustic environment within the NY Project Area.
+Modeled results indicate that the operation of the onshore substation and Hampton Road substation will not comply with the 45 dBA property boundary acoustic design goal.
+In addition, operation of the onshore substation will exceed the 35 dBA acoustic design goal for residences at all nearby identified NSAs.

 Most of the applicable noise regulations consist of octave band frequency sound limits and not broadband sound limits.
-Compliance with those octave band sound limits is addressed by table Table 4.11-11.
-For the onshore substation, compliance with the Town of Hempstead's steady state source octave band level limits is successfully demonstrated with those requirements at all NSAs except HDD-NSA-20.
-Further review of design and acoustic analysis will be conducted to successfully demonstrate compliance at all NSAs.
+Compliance with those octave band sound limits is addressed for the Hampton Road Substation and onshore substation in Table 4.11-11 and Table 4.11-12.
+The onshore substation and Hampton Road substation will adhere with the Town of Hempstead octave band frequency sound limits at all nearby NSAs but not at their respective property boundary locations.
+The design and layout of the onshore substation and Hampton Road substation are currently undergoing refinement, which may reduce the received noise levels.
+Further review of the substation site layouts, equipment and noise mitigation measures will be conducted to minimize received noise levels as practicable.